kriya-finance/code-test-engineer/README.md

 For accounting purposes we need to know how much of each repayment is paying off interest and how much is paying off the principal.

-##  Loan Repayment Calculator
+##  The scope of the exercise is as follows:

-Implement the following user stories:
+We would like you to write a loans calculator API with two endpoints returning json fulfilling the following user stories:

 1. As a prospective loan customer, I want to know the weekly instalment, the total cost and the amount of interest paid for a loan of a given amount and APR.

 2. As a loans administrator, I want to know what the breakdown of repayments are in terms of interest paid and principal repaid for a given loan amount and APR.

-The system should be Web API with two endpoints returning json.

 e.g.